arturmpinho/coffeeinsider/README.md

 #### **User Stories and Requirements** ####
 * Place an offer request via the website.
-* Immeadiate feedback on data inputs and/or submissions.
+* Immediate feedback on data inputs and/or submissions.

 ##### **UX** #####
-When the user enters the ***Trading*** page, he/she is welcomed by a well-defined data gathering process, ultimately being sent to the Company vie emaiJS, receiving immeadiate feedback on critical points of the offer request, as well as connection links to relevant pages, including the glossary, in case any doubt arises.
+When the user enters the ***Trading*** page, he/she is welcomed by a well-defined data gathering process, ultimately being sent to the Company vie emaiJS, receiving immediate feedback on critical points of the offer request, as well as connection links to relevant pages, including the glossary, in case any doubt arises.

 ##### **Execution** #####
 The execution of this step has been already presented in the [Trading Page](#trading-page)

 ##### **Testing** #####
-I have gone through all the offer request steps several times, tackling immeadiately bugs that were being found, including the form validation.
+I have gone through all the offer request steps several times, tackling immediately bugs that were being found, including the form validation.

 ##### **Test result** #####
 Select coffees dropdown list is being correctly populated.